-The Criminal Justice program offers course work leading to the Bachelor of Arts degree; the Associate of Arts degree is also available through the Center for Lifelong Learning.
+The Criminal Justice program offers course work leading to the Bachelor of Arts degree.
 The major in Criminal Justice is designed to: 1) enhance the career opportunities of students employed in the criminal justice system, 2) prepare students for careers in law enforcement, corrections, and related fields, 3) provide students with academic preparation for further study in criminal justice, criminology, law, public administration, social work, sociology, and 4) sensitize the non-degree, adult student to the perplexing dilemma of crime in our society.

 The areas of study include law enforcement, crime and delinquency, nature of the law, social control, corrections, the courts, and private security.